Open cluster: Astronomical distance scale

 Once the distances to nearby clusters have been established, further techniques can extend the distance scale to more distant clusters.
-By matching the main sequence on the Hertzsprung-Russell diagram for a cluster at a known distance with that of a more distant cluster, the distance to the more distant cluster can be estimated.
-The nearest open cluster is the Hyades: the stellar association consisting of most of the Plough stars is at about half the distance of the Hyades, but is a stellar association rather than an open cluster as the stars are not gravitationally bound to each other.
+By matching the main sequence on the Hertzsprung–Russell diagram for a cluster at a known distance with that of a more distant cluster, the distance to the more distant cluster can be estimated.
+The nearest open cluster is the Hyades: The stellar association consisting of most of the Plough stars is at about half the distance of the Hyades, but is a stellar association rather than an open cluster as the stars are not gravitationally bound to each other.
 The most distant known open cluster in our galaxy is Berkeley 29, at a distance of about 15,000 parsecs.
 Open clusters, especially super star clusters, are also easily detected in many of the galaxies of the Local Group and nearby: e.g., NGC 346 and the SSCs R136 and NGC 1569 A and B.

-Accurate knowledge of open cluster distances is vital for calibrating the period-luminosity relationship shown by variable stars such as cepheid stars, which allows them to be used as standard candles.
+Accurate knowledge of open cluster distances is vital for calibrating the period–luminosity relationship shown by variable stars such as Cepheid stars, which allows them to be used as standard candles.
 These luminous stars can be detected at great distances, and are then used to extend the distance scale to nearby galaxies in the Local Group.
 Indeed, the open cluster designated NGC 7790 hosts three classical Cepheids.
 RR Lyrae variables are too old to be associated with open clusters, and are instead found in globular clusters.

 Planets

-The stars in open clusters can host exoplanets, just like stars outside of open clusters.
+The stars in open clusters can host exoplanets, just like stars outside open clusters.
 For example, the open cluster NGC 6811 contains two known planetary systems, Kepler-66 and Kepler-67.
 Additionally, several hot Jupiters are known to exist in the Beehive Cluster.